Two Warm Days In A Row

 the doldrums of Winter manage to cling.

-And the robin redbreast must wait to sing,
+And the Robin Redbreast must wait to sing,

 Today, it's cloudy and about to snow,

-as temperatures fall below zero.
+while temperatures dip below zero.

-And a sulking sun refuses to show,
+And a sulking sun refuses to show;

-we've had at least two warm days in a row.
+for She gave me two warm days in a row.

 Copyright © Emile Pinet | Year Posted 2018